 Tates holdings of sketchbooks, drawings and watercolours by J.M.W.
 Turner (1775–1851) are among its greatest treasures.
 The vast majority of these, numbering approximately 37,000 accessioned works, came to the nation after Turners death as part of the Turner Bequest in 1856.
-However, the only published catalogue of these remains A.J.
+These were first catalogued in A.J.
 Finbergs A Complete Inventory of the Drawings of the Turner Bequest, which appeared in 1909 and is essentially a handlist.

 Tate is undertaking an ambitious revision of Finbergs inventory and is also cataloguing works on paper by Turner acquired from other sources.
-Drawing upon a wealth of research conducted inside and outside the museum, the project will see the publication of a comprehensive catalogue on Tates website.
-Tate is committed to publishing scholarly research projects on its collection online, and has developed new software to support these processes and allow users to navigate easily across the projects contents.
+Drawing upon a wealth of research conducted inside and outside the museum, Tate has begun to publish what will be a comprehensive catalogue of its holdings of Turners works on paper with accompanying essays, J.M.W.
+Turner: Drawings, Sketchbooks and Watercolours.

-Written by Tate curators, conservators and researchers, as well as external specialists and visiting fellows, catalogue entries comprise full bibliographies, exhibition histories, critical commentaries, and technical and conservation data on the media, materials and condition of the individual works.
-The texts incorporate a wealth of new discoveries.
+Written by Tate curators, conservators and researchers, as well as external specialists and visiting fellows, the catalogue entries comprise full bibliographies, exhibition histories, critical commentaries, and technical and conservation data on the media, materials and condition of the individual works.
+These texts incorporate a wealth of new discoveries.
 Many hitherto unidentified or misidentified subjects have been properly identified, and original inscriptions have been transcribed for the first time; works have also been redated in the light of new evidence.
-(Already, this new information is reflected in the information provided in the works individual pages within the Art & Artists section of Tates website.)
 Providing extensive discussion of the different contexts, both historical and contemporary, in which Turners works can be seen, as well as access to a broad spectrum of critical discourse, the project aims to be of benefit to a diverse range of disciplines and interest groups, as well as to art historians and exhibition makers.

 Thomas Ardill, Cataloguer